Intona products are engineered and made in Germany. We ship daily worldwide.

 Log messages (such as output when PHY links change their state) are wrapped into special JSON messages:

 The device provides high resolution timestamps for packets.
 This can help to debug PTP related issues, or any other timing issues.

 Each PHY has its own FIFO, which may affect accuracy.
 In addition, device-internal CDC may affect the accuracy.
 Internally, the timestamps are relative to device start.
 The host tool capture output adds a start offset to the timestamps to make them roughly line up with wall clock times.
 However, this offset is not precise, and there is no time correction.
 The absolute time of a packet event might be slightly different from real time.
 The longer the capture is running, the higher the deviation will be.

 It is possible to manually inject new packets into the ethernet connection.
 As no actual network interface is provided, OS mechanisms (such as sockets) cannot be used.
 Using the host tool is required.

 inject command provides this functionality.
 It is possible to send arbitrary ethernet packets, including packets that are not spec-compliant.
 This is not a high speed send path – full ethernet bandwidth cannot be reached.
 (Although you can instruct the command to repeat packets, in which case it will produce a high bandwidth stream of the same packet being repeated.)

 CRC errors can be injected.
-Degenerate packets (too short, IPG too low) can be created.
-Low level physical layer coding errors cannot.
+Degenerate packets (too short, IPG too low) can be created with the "

 Using the command may drop packets coming from the opposite source port.
 The injection logic will wait until transmission is turned off, then it will inject the packet, and fully drop any other packets from the opposite port.